QiiLin/project-team-pepega-/README.md

 ## Description of additional features that will be complete by the Final version

 - Preview of the edited video
-- Interactable video timeline (e.g. can drag & drop clips)
-- Able to chroma key in images (e.g. the dog shown in class)
-- Able to chroma key in videos
 - Able to add your voice into the video (via the user’s microphone)
-- Users can get help using from the “Get Help” section (search of words)
+- Users can get help using from the “User Guide” section

 ## Description of the technology that we will use